Mikel John Obi: Middlesbrough

 After two years in China, Mikel joined English Championship team Middlesbrough on a short-term deal in the 2019 winter transfer window.
 The 31-year-old was a free agent after leaving Chinese side Tianjin TEDA.
 Mikel made 19 appearances for Boro, scoring once against Rotherham United on 5 May 2019 as the team narrowly missed out on a play-off spot finishing seventh.
 He was released by Middlesbrough at the end of the 2018–19 season.

 Trabzonspor

 In the summer of 2019, Mikel joined Trabzonspor on a two-year contract with the option of a further year.

 It was announced on 17 March 2020, that Mikel had left Trabzonspor by mutual consent, days after expressing his concerns about the Turkish Super Lig continuing amid the global coronavirus pandemic.

 Stoke City

 Mikel signed a one-year contract with EFL Championship side Stoke City on 17 August 2020.
 He made his Stoke debut on 13 September 2020 in a 0–0 draw away at Millwall.
 Under Michael O'Neill, Mikel was a key member of the team in 2020–21, making 41 appearances as Stoke finished in a mid-table position of 14th.
-At the end of the season O'Neill stated that he wants Mikel to stay at Stoke for another year.
+At the end of the season O'Neill stated that he wanted Mikel to stay at Stoke for another year.